 Capital is managed in accordance with the capital management plan and board approved capital policies with a goal to exceed regulatory minimums, maintain an optimal level of capital, meet operational requirements, absorb unexpected losses, implement long term strategic plans and signal financial strength.
-The capital plan has been developed in accordance with the regulatory capital framework and is reviewed and approved by the Board of Directors.
+The capital plan has been developed in accordance with the regulatory capital framework and is reviewed and approved by the

+Board of Directors.
 Regular reporting to the Board of Directors and CUDGC are monitored via the audit process.

-Changes in total tier 1 and tier 2 capital during 2019 can be contributed to the Credit Unions profitability, asset growth and reporting changes as a result of IFRS 9.
-At the end of the year the leverage ratio decreased to 11.37% compared to 11.60% in 2018.
-Common equity tier 1 capital increased to 16.85% from 15.21% and Risk Weighted Capital increased to 17.65% from 16.43% in 2018.
+Changes in total tier 1 and tier 2 capital during 2020 can be contributed to the Credit Unions profitability, asset growth and reporting changes as a result of IFRS 9.
+At the end of the year the leverage ratio decreased to 11.17% compared to 11.37% in 2019 largely due to the increase in assets.
+Common equity tier 1 capital increased to 18.31% from 16.85% and Risk Weighted Capital increased to 19.20% from 17.65% in 2019.
 DDCU continues to meet and exceed all regulatory capital requirements.